-PricewaterhouseCoopers LLP have given and not withdrawn their written consent to the issue of this Prospectus Supplement and the accompanying Prospectus incorporating by reference their report dated April 7, 2000, except as to Note 1 for which the date is June 1, 2000, on Visteon's audited financial statements for the financial year ended December 31, 1999.
+PricewaterhouseCoopers LLP have given and not withdrawn their written consent to the incorporation by reference into the accompanying Prospectus of their report dated April 7, 2000, except as to Note 1 for which the date is June 1, 2000, relating to the consolidated financial statements of Visteon Corporation and Subsidiaries, which appear in Visteon's Prospectus dated June 13, 2000 as filed with the SEC on June 14, 2000.

-This Prospectus Supplement and accompanying Prospectus, together with the documents incorporated in them by reference, will be available free of charge at the office of BNP Paribas Luxembourg, 10A Boulevard Royal, L-2093 Luxembourg.
+This Prospectus Supplement and accompanying Prospectus, together with the documents incorporated in them by reference, will be available free of charge at the main office of BNP Paribas Luxembourg in Luxembourg.